Refinable modeling for unbinned SMEFT analyses: Learning from simulation

-amount to, as expected, an \bx-dependent linear interpolation of the logarithm of the DCR.
+which is an \bx-dependent linear interpolation of the logarithm of the DCR.

-In profiling the nuisance parameters, $\nu_{2\textrm{P}}$ takes values other than 0 and 1, although these are the only cases where the prediction is well-defined.
-Is the interpolation meaningful in the profiling?
-This is a question of the modeling, favoring a two-point alternative in the first place, and can not be resolved by the statistical or ML setup.
-As in the binned case, we advocate, in general, avoiding two-point alternatives and using a single model with meaningful and suitably flexible parameters instead.
-Two-point alternatives, e.g., the usage of alternative generators, are beneficial as cross-checks.
-When profiling the effects of $\hat S_{\textrm{2P}}(\bx|\nu_{\textrm{2P}})$, it should be assured that its effects are at least not substantial or even dominant as the validity of the measurement is otherwise in doubt.
-Irrespective of the modeling decision, two-point alternatives are accounted for by Eq.~\ref{eq:S-estimate-2-point}.
+When profiling the nuisance parameter $\nu_{2\textrm{P}}$, it takes values other than 0 and 1, even though predictions are only well-defined at these points.
+Is the interpolation meaningful during profiling?
+This is a modeling question and cannot be resolved by statistical or ML methodology.
+As in the binned case, we generally recommend avoiding two-point alternatives and instead using a single model with meaningful and flexible parameters.
+Two-point alternatives, such as using alternative generators, are beneficial as cross-checks.
+When profiling the effects of $\hat S_{\textrm{2P}}(\bx|\nu_{2\textrm{P}})$, it should be ensured that its impact is not substantial or dominant; otherwise, the validity of the measurement could be in doubt.
+Regardless of the modeling decision, two-point alternatives are accounted for by Eq.~\ref{eq:S-estimate-2-point}.